Countly/countly-sdk-android/Documentation.md

 ### Authentication
-With no special steps performed, SDK will count any new app install (see note above regarding device ID persistency) as new user.
+With no special steps performed, SDK will count any new app install (see note above regarding device ID persistence) as new user.
 In some cases, like when you have some kind of authentication system in your app, that's not what you want.
-When you want actual person to be counted as one user in Countly and you can provide user id to Countly SDK, you should call `Countly.login()` with your specific user ID `String`.
+When actual person should be counted as one user in Countly irrespective of number of app installs this user has and when you can provide user id to Countly SDK, you should call `Countly.login(String)` with your specific user ID `String`.
 After this method call reaches Countly server, it will:
  * take old user profile (and all the events happened prior to login), let's say with `OPEN_UDID`-based id;
  * take user profile with your new ID if any (user could already have a profile associated with